ianchak/stati/docs-site/site/getting-started/project-structure.md

 ### `_partials/`

-Template partials that can be included in your layouts and pages.
+Template partials that can be included in your layouts and pages (or even other partials).

 Directories starting with `_` are excluded from routing.
+So you can organize the structure of your partials as you see fit.

 - **`_partials/header.eta`** - Site header
 - **`_partials/footer.eta`** - Site footer